When?

 The Priscilla & Aquila Centre’s research conference is for women.
 Its purpose is to grow an academic learning community of evangelical Reformed complementarian women.

 This conference would benefit women in vocational ministry.
-It also seeks to encourage Christian women interested in writings projects and theological study, whether at an undergraduate or postgraduate level.
+It also seeks to encourage Christian women interested in writing projects and theological study, whether at an undergraduate or postgraduate level.

-It is being held on the day following the annual Priscilla & Aquila Centre’s conference to maximise travel time for those coming from greater distances.
+It is being held on the day following the annual Priscilla & Aquila Centre conference to maximise travel time for those coming from greater distances.

 Main Speaker: Nicole Starling